Policy on Data Privacy

 - For Personal Information received from Switzerland, Onyx will cooperate with and comply with any advice given by the Commissioner in the investigation and resolution of complaints brought under the US – Swiss Safe Harbor.

-Questions or comments related to this policy should be submitted to the Onyx Corporate Compliance Officer by mail as follows:
+Questions or comments related to this policy should be submitted to the Onyx Chief Privacy Officer by mail or email as follows:

 Onyx Pharmaceuticals, Inc.